whoami-pantheon/EmailThiefer/README.md

 ## From the Shadows, a Tool Emerges...

 In the digital expanse, where information flows like a river, there are whispers of a tool.
 A tool that slips through the cracks, silent and unseen.
-It is the **EmailThief**, a master of infiltration, a harvester of contacts.
+It is the **EmailThiefer**, a master of infiltration, a harvester of contacts.
 It doesn't knock... it simply enters.

 ## The Art of the Heist

-Built on the bones of the DirReaper tool, EmailThief goes beyond a simplistic brute.
+Built on the bones of the DirReaper tool, EmailThiefer goes beyond a simplistic brute.
 It is a sophisticated instrument, designed for a singular purpose: to extract the digital lifeblood of a website... its email addresses.

 *   **Ghostly Presence:** Built with `asyncio` and `aiohttp`, it moves like a phantom, making multiple requests at once, leaving barely a trace.
 *   **The All-Seeing Eye:** It doesn't just look at the surface.
 It delves deep, following every link, exploring every corner of a domain to find its hidden treasures.